14. 900-1200 Women Crusaders and Stabilizers

 - The Stanford History Education Group has a number of lesson plans about women in World History.

-The book of husbandry: What Works a Wife Should Do in General
+The Book of Husbandry: What Works a Wife Should Do in General

 This selection comes from a reprint of the 1534 edition of The Book of Husbandry, written by one “Master